Lake Okeechobee

 - Best Time to Visit:

-Pack sunscreen, insect repellent, and sturdy shoes for exploring trails and wetlands. - Stay Safe on the Water:
+Pack sun protection, insect repellent, water, and sturdy footwear.
+Binoculars are useful for birdwatching, and anglers should be prepared for changing weather and wind exposure. - Stay Safe on the Water:

 Why Visit Lake Okeechobee?